 Importantly however, they are all not-for-profit.
 The implication of this is that the schools are run by independent professional management overseen by professional boards with representation elected by the parent community.
 Student retention rates at these schools are extraordinarily high, in excess of 90%, with a good ratio of Thai to non-Thai students.
 NIST International School for instance caps its Thai national intake at 30% of the entire school population, and they ensure that there is a fair representation of all nationalities.

 Other things being equal, ISB, Patana or NIST generally float to the top of parents lists of schools where to send their kids in Bangkok.
 Their not-for-profit status and governance mean these schools can hire and retain the leadership, staff and resources that allow them to compete with other top schools globally.
 Based first hand information I’ve heard, their budgetary ‘surpluses’ are kept around the 2% to 5% range – as opposed to some of the ‘for-profit’ schools who’s margins can extend into double figures.

-ISB as mentioned, is based on the US curriculum while Bangkok Patana follows the British system.
+ISB as mentioned, is based on the US curriculum while Bangkok Patana follows the British system until the final year when most students take up the IB.
 NIST on the other hand is exclusively based on the International Baccalaureate (‘IB’).

 Given these differences, as well as locations (inner city vs outer Bangkok suburbs) the best choice for a child would ultimately be based on factors other than quality and would require parents to visit the school to decide which school is likely going to be the best fit for the child.